 Getting a judicial order and identifying the other people on the list can take time, endangering your recovery.
 You may also be subject to decisions made by someone you would not have chosen.

 The Scott | Vicknair Law Estate Planning Team Will Guide You Through the Process

 Our experienced estate planning attorneys are sensitive to your concerns about the future.
 We will present all of your options for protecting yourself and your interests if you become incapacitated and make sure all of the necessary documents are in order.
-Contact us in our New Orleans office today to schedule a meeting with our team.
+Contact us today to schedule a meeting with our team.